 The District has utilized debt financing, primarily General Obligation (G.O.) bonds and Income Tax Secured Revenue (ITS) bonds, as the primary sources of funds for capital infrastructure investments.
-As of September 30, 2023, the District has approximately \$12.40 billion of total outstanding debt, of which roughly \$11.43 billion (or approximately 92%) are either G.O. bonds or ITS bonds.
+As of September 30, 2024, the District has approximately \$12.51 billion of total outstanding debt, of which roughly \$11.56 billion (or approximately 92%) are either G.O. bonds or ITS bonds.

-While G.O. and ITS bonds will remain a key source of funds for infrastructure investments into the future, the key challenges for the District will be to ensure that the total debt burden remains at a sustainable level and does not overburden the city's budget.
-The District's debt must be structured in such a way as to maintain our strong credit ratings, thereby keeping the overall cost of borrowing as low as possible.
-Although the District's revenues have rebounded from the Covid-19 pandemic, revenue growth is projected to slow because of the larger macroeconomic environment.
-At the same time, the District anticipates increasing its outstanding debt by over 49%, or approximately \$6.09 billion in additional G.O. or ITS bonds over the next 6 years, to support its capital improvements plan.
-Along with slower projected revenue growth, elevated interest rates will make adding this amount of additional indebtedness even more challenging.
+While G.O. and ITS bonds will remain a key source of funds for infrastructure investments into the future, the District will need to continue to ensure that the total debt burden remains at a sustainable level.
+The District's debt must be structured in such a way as to maintain its strong credit ratings, which for the ITS bonds recently received an upgrade to Aaa from Moody's, thereby keeping the overall cost of borrowing as low as possible.
+The District's revenues have rebounded from the Covid-19 pandemic and revenue growth is projected to grow slightly above the rate of inflation.
+At the same time, the District anticipates increasing its outstanding debt by approximately 65%, or an additional \$8.15 billion in additional G.O. or ITS bonds over the next six years, to support its capital improvements plan.